leet0rz/DefaultsExtended/README.md

 # DefaultsExtended
 DefaultsExtended was created to extend the default editing keys.
+Globally so it can be used not just in one editor but anywhere on the system, a few programs will have collisions or weird default bindings but these bindings should work almost everywhere.

 # Requirements:
 Autohotkey from https://www.autohotkey.com/